Variational matrix product states for combinatorial optimization: Additional results for w3R graphs

-\onecolumngrid \textit{Additional QiILS results for w3R graphs}---Here, we evaluate QiILS's performance across w3R graphs of sizes $n = 50, 100, 150$, and $200$.
+Here, we evaluate QiILS's performance across w3R graphs of sizes $n = 50, 100, 150$, and $200$.
 These graphs are the weighted counterparts of the u3R graphs considered in Figs.~\ref{fig:2}(a) and (b).
-Figure~\ref{fig:5} shows our results.
-We can see in Fig~\ref{fig:5}(a) that the improvement achieved for $\lambda \neq 1$ over $\lambda = 1$ is not as large as for our unweighted graph results of Fig.~\ref{fig:2}(a).
+Figure~\ref{fig:8} shows our results.
+We can see in Fig~\ref{fig:8}(a) that the improvement achieved for $\lambda \neq 1$ over $\lambda = 1$ is not as large as for our unweighted graph results of Fig.~\ref{fig:2}(a).
 However, the characteristic convex profile with a well-defined optimal $\lambda$ region is clearly visible, as in Fig.~\ref{fig:2}(a).
-Figure~\ref{fig:5}(b) shows that increasing the number of iterations with a PS ansatz performs better than using a larger bond dimension, similar to what we can see in Fig.~\ref{fig:2}(b).
+Figure~\ref{fig:8}(b) shows that increasing the number of iterations with a PS ansatz performs better than using a larger bond dimension, similar to what we can see in Fig.~\ref{fig:2}(b).

-\textit{Additional Gset results}---In the following, we present results for the Gset problems G1 to G10~\cite{Gset}, which include toroidal, planar, and random graphs of 800 variables and weights from $\{-1,1\}$.
-As in Fig.~\ref{fig:1}, we compare the algorithms QiILS, LQA, ILS and GCS.
-Table~\ref{tab:1} contains our results.
-We conclude from Tab.~\ref{tab:1} that QiILS consistently outperforms the other solvers, in line with our conclusions drawn from Fig.~\ref{fig:1}.